 In order to maintain a compact size, the cooking generally stays on the outside, to make the most of the outdoor lifestyle inherent in camper trailer ownership.

-Canvas hybrid campers like the award-winning Track Tvan feature an insulated hard shell around the bed plus an expanding hard floor with canvas walls.
-The hard floor provides an extra area for kids sleeping mats or a table and chairs, increasing the utility of the design.
+Canvas hybrid campers like the multi award-winning Track Tvan feature an insulated hard shell around the bed like a teardrop camper, plus an expanding hard floor with canvas walls.
+The hard floor provides an extra area for kids sleeping mats, a dog bed, or a table and chairs, increasing the utility of the design.
 And the large side windows help bring the outside in.

-Not only are they smaller than a standard hybrid, they weigh less too, making them better suited to high clearance tracks where less weight can work to your advantage.
+Not only are they smaller than a standard hybrid, they weigh around 500kg less too, making them better suited to high clearance tracks where less weight can work to your advantage.

 Versatility is one of its many strengths.
 The Tvan offers three different setup options:

 - Open the hatch, jump in and pull down the hatch behind you.

 - Open the hatch, fit the insect screen and jump in – great in warm conditions and with an uninterrupted view of the landscape.

 - Open the hatch and deploy the tent, for those looking for an integrated change room or living space.

 Tvan Buyers Guide

 A micro-hybrid or small hybrid is generally less than 5.5m overall length, measured from the hitch to the end of the spare wheel, if mounted at the rear, and 2m to 2.5m tall.
 They feature hard walls and a pop top roof with internal seating or bunks.

 One company doing things a little differently is Lifestyle Campers, which offer a reduced wall height and a taller pop-top, to limit the travelling and storage height to 2m.
 This makes it much easier to fit under a standard sized carport or garage and reduces drag when under tow.